 During surgery, your surgeon removed tissue from one part of your body and used it to rebuild an area in another part of your body.
 This is called a tissue free flap surgery.
-Your surgical team will connect blood vessels from the free flap to blood vessels in your head or neck.
+Your surgical team will connect blood vessels from the free flap to blood vessels in your jaw.